mim42/ctf-tracing-2020/README.md

                 .as_nanos();
         }
         // move the middle point according to the statistics gathered
-        // also this is the essense of the binary search if right > left && right.wrapping_sub(left) > 20000 {
+        // this is the essense of the binary search if right > left && right.wrapping_sub(left) > 20000 {
             middle = middle + (u128::MAX / 2u128.pow(i));
             i += 1;